jon4hz/jon4hzio/website/content/projects/alvarenet.md

 tags:
   - project
 ---

+> Due to financial and time constraints, we had to decide to discontinue the AlvareNet project.

 ## About
 AlvareNet launched a token on the binance smart chain and is planning to build a smart contract based escrow service.
 Since there was a strong demand from the community, alvarenet is also developing a sniping/trading bot.
 The goal of that bot is to allow buying new launching tokens amazingly fast at the best possible price.